The power of pyramid decomposition in Normaliz: Computational results

 \section{Computational results}

 In this section we want to document that the algorithmic approach described in the previous sections (and \cite{BI}) is very efficient and masters computations that appeared inaccessible some years ago.
-We compare Normaliz 2.8 to 4ti2, version 1.5, for Hilbert basis computations and to LattE, version 1.5, for Ehrhart series (the versions we have used are both contained in the package LattE integrale 1.5.3 \cite{LatInt}).
+We compare Normaliz 3.0 to 4ti2, version 1.6.6 \cite{4ti2}, for Hilbert basis computations and to LattE integrale, version 1.7.3 \cite{LatInt}, for Hilbert series.

-Almost all computations were run on a Dell PowerEdge R910 with 4 Intel Xeon E7540 (a total of 24 cores running at 2 Ghz), 128 GB of RAM and a hard disk of 500 GB.
+Almost all computations were run on a Dell PowerEdge R910 with 4 Intel Xeon E7540 (a total of 24 cores running at 2 GHz), 128 GB of RAM and a hard disk of 500 GB.
 The remaining computations were run on a SUN xFire 4450 with a comparable configuration.
 In parallelized computations we have limited the number of threads used to $20$.
 As the large examples below show, the parallelization scales efficiently.
-In Tables \ref{times1} and \ref{times2} \ttt{-x=1} indicates serial execution whereas \ttt{-x=20} indicates parallel execution with a maximum of $20$ threads.
+In Tables \ref{times1} and \ref{times2} serial execution is indicated by \ttt{1x} whereas \ttt{20x} indicates parallel execution with a maximum of $20$ threads.
 Normaliz needs relatively little memory.
 Almost all Normaliz computations mentioned run stably with $< 1$ GB of RAM.

 Normaliz is distributed as open source under the GPL.
 In addition to the source code, the distribution contains executables for the major platforms Linux, Mac and Windows.